 Squarespace RSS feeds only pull the 20 most recent blog posts.
 Since RSS is designed to serve recently published content from a site, this limit avoids overwhelming readers with a full archive of posts.

 I changed my primary domain

-Changing your primary domain shouldn't affect the number of subscribers to your RSS feed, but it can affect the way that third-party services, such as iTunes or FeedBurner, connect to your feed.
+Changing your primary domain shouldn't affect the number of subscribers to your RSS feed, but it can affect the way that third-party services, such as Apple Podcasts or FeedBurner, connect to your feed.

 If you used your primary custom domain for your RSS feed, then designated a new primary domain, we recommend updating your RSS feed URL in all connected services.

 For a more reliable RSS feed, use your built-in URL.